TAMARA-ANNA CISLOWSKA - PIANO

-Tune in to DUET on ABC Classic FM, on Thursdays at 3pm, when Tamara-Anna Cislowska snags a star to share an hour of music and conversation, at the keyboard, with guests including Anne-Sophie Mutter, Steven Isserlis, Lisa Batiashvili, Danielle de Niese, and many more.
+Tune in to DUET on ABC Classic FM, on Thursdays at 3pm, when Tamara-Anna Cislowska snags a star to share an hour of music and conversation, at the piano, with guests including Lang Lang, Anne-Sophie Mutter, Steven Isserlis, and Lisa Batiashvili.

 Tamara's latest album for ABC Classics, 'Into Silence' with the Tasmanian Symphony Orchestra, featuring composers Górecki, Pärt, Pelēcis, Vasks (media release).

 Unsent love letters: Meditations on Erik Satie nominated for a 2017 ARIA Fine Arts Award for 'Best Classical Album', Tamara's 5th solo album to be nominated for an ARIA.